Researching Just Got Easier.

 Purses, briefcases, waist-packs, backpacks, etc.

-Books, magazines and original manuscript documents.
+Books, magazines, folders, binders, and original manuscript documents.
 (Exceptions to this rule can be discussed with reference staff on a case-by-case basis.)

 Lockers are available outside the library for personal item storage.
 You will need a quarter to operate lockers, but we will return it.